Pat Roach

 Francis Patrick Roach (19 May 1937 – 17 July 2004) was an English professional wrestler, martial artist and actor.
-During an acting career between the 1970s and the 1990s, he appeared in multiple films; due to his large size usually cast as a henchman.
+During an acting career between the 1970s and the 1990s, he appeared in multiple films, usually as a henchman.
 He appeared in the Indiana Jones film series, as the West Country bricklayer Brian "Bomber" Busbridge in the 1980s British television series Auf Wiedersehen, Pet, and in the role of Petty Officer Edgar Evans in the television production The Last Place on Earth.

 Early life

 Roach was born and brought up in Birmingham, West Midlands, the son of Francis "Frank" Roach (born 1905).
 He was National Judo Champion in 1960, and Midland Area Black Belt Champion in 1962.

 Sports career

 Roach boxed as an amateur before becoming professional as a protege of Jack Solomons.

 He began his professional wrestling career under the name of "Judo" Pat Roach.
 After his acting career had begun, he continued to wrestle under the name of "Bomber" Pat Roach, having previously been billed as "Big" Pat Roach before receiving affectionate cheering from the audience.
-He was trained by Alf Kent, his first official wrestling match was against George Selko in 1960.
+He was trained by Alf Kent and his first official wrestling match was against George Selko in 1960.
 Roach held both the British and European heavyweight championships at one time.